 Still Asking the Wrong Questions

 Twenty years on, some of the questions people ask about emotional intelligence still surprise me.
 Is it really useful for business?
-Should all levels of the organization have it?
-Recently, Harvard Business Review author Tomas Chammoro-Premuzic asked, “Can You Really Improve Your Emotional Intelligence?
-Fortunately, the author is not challenging the well – established data that shows that EQ can be significantly improved, unlike IQ, but concludes that because of the influences of childhood experiences and genetics, “realistically, long – term improvements will require a great deal of dedication and guidance.”
+Should all levels of an organization have it?
+A Harvard Business Review Magazine article by Tomas Chammoro-Premuzic asked, “Can You Really Improve Your Emotional Intelligence?”
+Fortunately the author is not challenging the well established data that shows that EQ can be significantly improved, unlike IQ, but concludes that because of the influences of childhood experience and genetics, “realistically, long-term improvements will require a great deal of dedication and guidance.”

-Chammorro-Premuzic believes that although “everyone can change, few people are willing to try.”
-While the article offers some helpful guidelines to boost EI learning, this underlying premise is not exactly a ringing endorsement for EI in the workplace.
-It does however, reinforce that introducing EI to any team or organization takes care, commitment and time.
+Chammorro-Premuzic believes that although “everyone can change,few people are willing to try.”
+While he offers some helpful guidelines to boost EI learning, this underlying premise is certainly no ringing endorsement for EI in the workplace.
+It takes however, reinforce that introducing EI to any team or organization takes care, commitment and time.
 That’s certainly true, I’d argue for any serious commitment to change behavior, whether it be in the workplace or outside of it.

 As we move forward into the future of EI in the workplace, we need to begin asking different questions.
 These questions should be premised on something deeper than the bottom line.
 What do people need to come alive through their work?
 What kind of culture is needed to create an atmosphere of emotional safety and courage?
 What are the beliefs that hold us back from changing – personally and collectively?